 Would you spend more cash because it’s Valentine’s Day, or is it just dinner on another night of the week?

-Looking for cheapskate Valentine’s ideas?
+Looking for a cheapskate Valentine’s ideas?
 Try this one.